BigBoot/AutoKuma/README.md

 ## 🔧 How to Install

-The AutoKuma Docker container is available on [GitHub Container Registry (GHCR)](https://github.com/BigBoot/AutoKuma/pkgs/container/autokuma).
+Binaries for windows linux and mac are provided for [GitHub Releases](https://github.com/BigBoot/AutoKuma/releases/latest), additionally AutoKuma is available as a Docker container on [GitHub Container Registry (GHCR)](https://github.com/BigBoot/AutoKuma/pkgs/container/autokuma).
 To install, simply pull the container using:

 ```bash
 docker pull ghcr.io/bigboot/autokuma:latest